-A fire of any size demands serious fire pit safety precautions, especially if it’s your first time using a fire pit.
+A fire of any size demands serious fire pit safety precautions, especially if it’s your first time using one.
 Always follow the safety warnings in your fire pit owner’s manual, and never leave your fire unattended, even for a minute.
-Finally, only burn materials recommended by the manufacturer or ones considered non-hazardous, and if your fire pit isn’t designed for cooking, don’t cook on it.
+Only burn materials recommended by the manufacturer or ones considered non-hazardous.
+If your fire pit isn’t designed for cooking, don’t cook on it.

 Does My Homeowners Insurance Cover My Fire Pit?

 Whether or not your fire pit is covered depends on the type of fire pit you have.
 Permanent fire pits that are detached from your house may be covered under your Other Structures coverage.
 Portable fire pits, on the other hand, may be considered a personal belonging and therefore may be covered by your Personal Property coverage.

 You should also review your home policy’s liability coverage.
 If a guest is injured by your fire pit, and you’re found legally responsible, this coverage may help pay for their medical bills.
 It could also cover repairs if flames damage your neighbor’s property.

 Either way, it’s never a bad idea to notify your insurer of your fire pit.
 Your insurance company can answer any questions you have.